Adaptive Granularity in Tensors: A Quest for Interpretable Structure: Experimental Evaluation

 \subsection{Data mining case study}

-\\ {\bf Chicago crime dataset}: For our case study we use a dataset provided by the city of Chicago that records different types of crime committed in different areas of the city over a period of time \cite{Chicago:dataset,frosttdataset}.
+\\ {\bf Chicago crime dataset}: For our case study we use a dataset provided by the city of Chicago\footnote{\url{https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2}} that records different types of crime committed in different areas of the city over a period of time\cite{frosttdataset2017}.
 The tensor we create has modes (area, crime, timestamp), where ``community area'' and ``crime'' are discretized by the city of Chicago and ``timestamp'' is the coarsely aggregated (hourly) timestamp.
 The dates that we focused on span a period of $7$ years, between December 13, 2010 to December 11, 2017.

-We ran \method on the dataset, and in Figure \ref{fig:chicago} we show its CORCONDIA for different degrees of aggregation ($\frac{K}{K^*}$) and we observe that all utility functions offer high-quality solutions, and those solutions offer a number of different resolutions for analyzing the data.
-Given those two different resolutions, we decided to drill down and look into the actual tensor components that can be extracted from those different tensors.
-In the interest of space, we took the tensor created by ``Frobenius-norm'' which yields a higher resolution tensor $\tensor{X}_1$, and the tensor $\tensor{X}_2$ created by ``Rank change'' which is of low resolution.
-Tensor $\tensor{X}_1$ contains three high-quality components, whereas $\tensor{X}_2$ contains four.
-Figure \ref{fig:chicago_patterns} shows the two different sets of patterns\footnote{We omit plotting the temporal mode since we lack external information that we can potentially correlate it with, however, an analyst with such side information can find the different time resolutions of $\tensor{X}_1$ and $\tensor{X}_2$ useful.}: interestingly, factor 2 of $\tensor{X}_1$ and factor 3 of $\tensor{X}_2$ pertain to the same spatial and criminal pattern, and the same holds for factors 3 and 4 in $\tensor{X}_1$ and $\tensor{X}_2$ respectively.
-In summary, tensors $\tensor{X}_1$ and $\tensor{X}_2$ capture similar interpretable patterns over different temporal resolutions, which \method can successfully discover.
+We ran \ibPlus on this dataset which of size $77\times 32 \times 61321$, and in right most part of the Figure \ref{fig:chicago} we show its CORCONDIA for each iterations and we observe that iterations 3,4 5 has high value of CORCONDIA, which would suggest they offer a resolution with an exploitable structure.
+Iteration 1 and 2 also have decent CORCONDIA value.
+Given these two range of CORCONDIA values, we decided to drill down and look into the actual tensor components that can be extracted from those different tensors.
+In the interest of space, we took the tensor returned by iteration 2 as $\tensor{X}_1$, the tensor $\tensor{X}_2$ and tensor $\tensor{X}_3$ returned by iteration 3 and 4 respectively.
+Tensor $\tensor{X}_1$ contains three high-quality components, whereas $\tensor{X}_2$ and $\tensor{X}_3$ contains two.

+Figure \ref{fig:chicago_patterns} shows the two different sets of patterns\footnote{We omit plotting the temporal mode since we lack external information that we can potentially correlate it with, however, an analyst with such side information can find the different time resolutions of $\tensor{X}_1$ and $\tensor{X}_2$ useful.}: interestingly, factor 1 of $\tensor{X}_1$ and factor 1 of $\tensor{X}_2$ pertain to the similar spatial and criminal pattern.
+In interest of space we omit the plots for $\tensor{X}_3$ but we observed that both factors of tensor $\tensor{X}_2$ and $\tensor{X}_3$ pertain to the similar spatial and criminal patterns.
+In summary, tensors $\tensor{X}_1$, $\tensor{X}_2$ and $\tensor{X}_3$ capture similar interpretable patterns over different temporal resolutions.